We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Using a bristle brush to apply the stain, start by heavily coating the open-end grain of the boards.
 Then brush two to three boards from one end to the other in long, smooth strokes.
 To avoid lap marks, make sure that the leading edge remains wet and that wet stain is brushed into wet stain.

 Apply one coat of wood stain and wait for it to dry.
-Remember more deck stain is not necessarily better.
-If you over-apply, stain may peel or crack when exposed to moisture, or it may not dry properly.
+Remember that more deck stain is not necessarily better.
+If you apply too much, the stain may peel or crack when exposed to moisture, or it may not dry properly.

-Let the stain dry for at least three days before returning patio and garden furniture to the surface and putting the deck into service.
+Let the stain dry for at least 3 days before placing furniture putting the deck into service.

 Seasonal maintenance will continue to keep your exterior wood deck in peak condition.
 As a general rule of thumb, if your deck repels water, the existing stain or sealer is still performing.